 You may have seen her on podcasts.

-She says the terrorists are already set up here In America, and they're planning on a major attack on the homeland.
+She says the terrorists are already set up here in America and they're planning on a major attack on the homeland.

-Now, she's been saying this for a while, and uh long enough that you might say to yourself, but Scott, you don't need to be a former CIA intelligence expert to say that terrorists will eventually do a big attack on the homeland.
+Now, she's been saying this for a while, and long enough that you might say to yourself, but Scott, you don't need to be a former CIA intelligence expert to say that terrorists will eventually do a big attack on the homeland.

 You know, if you don't know when it's going to happen or the specifics, we all could have made that same prediction.